Tips for a Successful Application

-For information about the Joint M.A. in Anthropology and Women’s and Gender Studies, contact Shannon Hunt.
+For information about the Joint M.A. in Anthropology and Women’s and Gender Studies, contact program administrator Shannon Hunt.

-Inquiries regarding the graduate program may also be directed to the director of graduate studies, Professor Janet McIntosh, or to individual faculty members based on their research and teaching interests.
+Inquiries regarding the graduate program may also be directed to the director of graduate studies, Professor Sarah Lamb, or to individual faculty members based on their research and teaching interests.

-Those interested in the Joint M.A. in anthropology and women’s and gender studies should contact Professor Sarah Lamb, who serves as the liaison between the anthropology department and women's and gender studies program.
+Those interested in the Joint M.A. in Anthropology and Women’s and Gender Studies should contact Professor Sarah Lamb, who serves as the faculty liaison between the Anthropology department and Women's and Gender Studies program.